kubeshark/runtime-env-cra-fallback/README.md

 ## Usage

 The `runtime-env-cra-fallback` package was meant to be used in Docker or VM based environments, where you have full control over how your application will start.
-Sadly, `runtime-env-cra` can not be used if you are using S3 or another static file serving solution.
+Sadly, `runtime-env-cra-fallback` can not be used if you are using S3 or another static file serving solution.

 - Supported node.js versions due to `yargs` is 12 or greater